rafadori/bio-link/README.md

-# 📎 Links na Bio
+# 📎 Links in Bio

-Bem-vindo ao projeto **Links na Bio**! 🌟
+Welcome to the **Links in Bio project**! 🌟

-## 📚 Introdução
+## 📚 Introduction

-Depois de mais de 2 anos trabalhando em projetos privados com diversos frameworks, resolvi voltar a fazer projetos pessoais.
-Este projeto foi criado para revisitar o básico de desenvolvimento web: HTML, CSS e JavaScript.
-O objetivo é criar uma página simples, porém funcional, onde você pode centralizar todos os links importantes em um só lugar.
+After more than 2 years working on private projects with various frameworks, I decided to return to creating personal projects.
+This project was designed to revisit the basics of web development: HTML, CSS, and JavaScript.
+The goal is to create a simple yet functional page where you can centralize all your important links in one place.

-## 📋 Funcionalidades
+## 📋 Features

-- Adicionar vários links personalizados
+- Add multiple custom links
-- Design responsivo para dispositivos móveis
+- Responsive design for mobile devices
-- Estilo simples e elegante
+- Clean and elegant style
-- Fácil de personalizar
+- Easy to customize

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies used

 - HTML5
 - CSS3
 - JavaScript

-## 📚 Bibliotecas
+## 📚 Libraries

 - VantaJS